IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 This repository holds a solution that is the result of an **operational modernization** for an existing WebSphere Java EE application that was moved from WebSphere ND v8.5.5 to the traditional WebSphere Base v9 container and is deployed by the IBM CloudPak for Applications to RedHat OpenShift.

+Note that various links to other resources are provided throughout the lab instructions.
+Only the instructions that explicitly asks to click on the link are mandatory for this workshop.
+Other links are for references and for you to explore after workshop.

 In this workshop, we'll use **Customer Order Services** application as an example.
 In order to modernize, the application will go through through **analysis**, **build** and **deploy** phases.
 Click [here](../common/application.md) and get to know the application, its architecture and components.

 ## Table of Contents